Pokémon Go Guide

 Your Pokémon's quick move can be used throughout simply by tapping the screen.
-As you deal damage or take damage from the opponent's attacks, your Pokémon's energy meter - the thick, light blue bar or bars below its current HP - will rise; once a bar is filled, you can use a charge move by tapping and holding your finger down on the screen for a second or two, or until the thin blue bar that appears as you hold has filled up.
+As you deal damage or take damage from the opponent's attacks, your Pokémon's energy meter - the thick, purple bar or bars below its current HP - will rise; once a bar is filled, you can use a charge move by tapping and holding your finger down on the screen for a second, or until the thin blue bar that appears as you hold has filled up.
 Using a charge move takes more time than a quick move, but they are considerably more powerful and usually worth it if timed well.

 Like in the main series, moves have a type and Pokémon can have up to two types.
 All Pokémon and move types follow the sixth-generation Pokémon games.
 When a Pokémon uses a move that matches one of its types, its power is multiplied by 1.25, in a bonus known as STAB (Same-Type Attack Bonus).
 (Note that this is less than the 1.5x boost given in the main series.)
 Additionally, the type chart from the sixth-generation games applies, except that super-effective attacks are 1.25x more effective instead of 2x, and not very effective attacks deal 0.8 times the damage instead of 0.5.
 (Note that this means a neutrally effective STAB move is just as good as an equally powerful super-effective non-STAB move in Go.)
 As in the main series, the multipliers stack for Pokémon with two types: a Pidgeot (Normal/Flying) will take 0.8 * 1.25 = 1x damage from Fighting moves, while a Charizard (Fire/Flying) will take 1.25 * 1.25 = 1.5625x damage from Rock-type moves.
 Damage is always rounded to a whole number (and can be no less than 1), however, so this is not always exact.